Broad Form Insurance [FAQ] – Drive Any Car – Insure Your License

 While this type of policy has some limitations, if you just need to have liability insurance for yourself, a broad form policy is an inexpensive option that just might be the perfect fit.

-- What is Different About a Broad Form Policy?
+What is a Broad Form Insurance Washington State?

 You can, and we recommend you do, purchase uninsured motorist and personal injury protection on a broadform policy in case you or your passengers are seriously injured in an accident.